sebadelbasto/PDF-Scraper-OpenAI-API/README.md

 # PDF-Scraper-OpenAI-API
-PDF Scraper using NLP from OPEN.AI API to classify data.
+PDF Scraper using NLP from OPEN.AI API to classify investement reportdata.